 This details the type of loan you have invested in and will either be ‘unsecured’, for unsecured personal loans, or ‘secured’, for secured loans.
 The majority of our loans are unsecured.
 This means they are not secured against an asset.

 ‘Secured’ means that if the loan goes into default, the asset – for example, a car -- can be sold to try and cover the remaining balance of the loan.
 We no longer match investors with new secured loans but you may have some in your portfolio.

 There is one other key difference between these types of loans at Zopa.
 An unsecured personal loan will go into default after four months of missed payments.
 Our secured car loans default after three months of missed payments.

 This is the total lifetime of the loan in months.
-So for a one year loan you’ll see 12 months.
+So, for a one year loan, you’ll see 12.

-This is the total value of the individual loan in question.
+This is the total value of the individual loan in question when it was originated.
 Because of the way we diversify your money, your investment will make up a portion of the total loan size.

 This refers to the status of the money which has been borrowed.
 Below are the possible statuses you could see:

-- Withdrawn – The funds have been received by the borrower.
+Active – The funds have been received by the borrower.
 This is an active loan that is paying on time.

 Borrower origination fee

-This is a fee, usually referred to as an origination fee that is calculated upfront and then added to the total of the loan.
-Find out more about our fees.
+This is a fee, usually referred to as an origination fee, that is calculated upfront and then added to the total of the loan.

 Loan servicing fee

-This is the date on which the loan was bought or sold.
+This is the date that the loan was bought from the secondary market.